aptech/docs/docs/CR-cdfMvtce.rst

             "ctl.maxEvaluations", "scalar, maximum number of evaluations."
             "ctl.absErrorTolerance", "scalar, absolute error tolerance."
-            "ctl.relErrorTolerance", "scalar, tolerance."
+            "ctl.relErrorTolerance", "scalar, relative error tolerance."

     :type ctl: struct

     :param x: Lower limits at which to evaluate the complement of the multivariate Student's t cumulative distribution function.
-If *x* has more than one column, each column will be treated as a separate set of upper limits.
+If *x* has more than one row, each row will be treated as a separate set of upper limits.
 K is the dimension of the multivariate Student's t distribution.
 N is the number of MVT cdf integrals.
     :type x: NxK matrix

     :param corr: correlation matrix.